 Since 1277, the castle served as a castle of the Electorate of the Palatinate.

 After surviving an unsuccessful siege in 1504, the castle was renamed Gutenfels, meaning solid rock.
-Rebuilt between 1889 and 1892, the castle is now used as a hotel and is one of the best castle on the River Rhine!
+Rebuilt between 1889 and 1892, the castle is now used as a hotel and is one of the best castles on the River Rhine!

 Sooneck Castle, Aachen

-Originally built in the 11th century, Sooneck Castle was destroyed twice.
+Initially built in the 11th century, Sooneck Castle was destroyed twice.

-It was during this siege that the castle was destroyed and the king put a ban on rebuilding it.
+It was during this siege that the castle was destroyed, and the king put a ban on rebuilding it.

-It wasn’t until 1346 that a new castle was built on the site to later be destroyed in the War of the Palatine Succession.
+It wasn’t until 1346 that a new castle was built on the site to be later destroyed in the War of the Palatine Succession.